-Regardless of the size of your business, ensuring that it's successfully or not is important to calculate the feasibility of it's future, or just a look at how effective it is - do process need to be changed for example.
-Success can be measured in a number of a different ways, and it's important to remember that what success means for one business, might not be the same for other business.
+Whatever the size of your business, ensuring that it's successful or not is important to calculate the feasibility of its future, or just to give an insight into how effective it is.
+For example, some of your processes may need to be changed to make the business more profitable.
+Success can be measured in a number of different ways, and it's important to remember that what success means for one business, might not be the same for any other business.

-- A small high street store may used it's daily takings as a target and measurement of success.
-IT could aim to take £2,000 per week.
-This could be it's breakeven point, or a comfortable limit.
+- A small high street store may use its daily takings as a target and measurement of success.
+This could be through aiming to take £2,000 per week.
+This could be its breakeven point, or a comfortable profit margin.

-- A medium sized business with 5 outlets may set targets of sales for each outlet.
+- A medium-sized business with 5 outlets may set sales targets for each outlet.
 If this was a chain of coffee shops for example, they may aim to sell x cups of coffee per week, per outlet.

 - A large retail outlet with over 500 stores nationwide would have much bigger targets, and chances are they will have multiple targets too.
 They could set targets for the number of items sold and the money taken daily.

-- Are there any legislation changes upcoming?
+- Are there any upcoming legislation changes?
 A change in tax laws for example, could see a boost for accountants or tax advisors.
-A change in Health & Safety laws could see an increase in sales for new equipment
+A change in Health & Safety laws could see an increase in sales for new equipment.

 But remember: each business is different.